The Park Blocks

 Highly recommended.

-The lovely Venetian Gothic First Congregational Church is a serene and stately presence on the South Park Blocks.
+The lovely, Venetian Gothic, First Congregational Church, is a serene and stately presence on the South Park Blocks.
 Designed by the swiss Henry Hefty, at a cost of 110,000 dollars, over a 5 year Period.
-It is Venetian Gothic, resembling Boston’s New, Old South Church.
-Originally had 3 towers in the 1940s, only the main 185 foot one remains in a modernization attempt.
+It resembles Boston’s New, Old South Church.
+It originally had 3 towers, in the 1940s.
+Only the main 185 foot one remains, in a modernization attempt.
 The main floor slopes downward, and seats 1100 people.

-Other sights along the Park Blocks include, the Heroic statues of Theodore Roosevelt, and Abraham Lincoln
+Next, among the sights along the Park Blocks, are, the Heroic statues of Theodore Roosevelt, and Abraham Lincoln.

 The elegant, diminutive Rebecca at the Well fountain.